 Thanks to them, I haven’t had to hustle and advertise my services on my own.

 Another very important person is Clare Linton, the visionary Recruitment Coordinator for OnTESOL, who opened doors for me to new opportunities that I never dreamed I could do, produce written and spoken content about my teaching experience.

 She has given me a voice to talk about the deeper message of what I do, which has given my services great credibility.

 A Job Not Without Its Challenges But Worth The Effort

-Being a freelancer can be scary and intimidating, but having a team that believes in me and sees the purpose of my work has made it easier for me to get over the common hurdles many freelance teachers face.
+Being an ESL teacher in Canada can be scary and intimidating, but having a team that believes in me and sees the purpose of my work has made it easier for me to get over the common hurdles many freelance teachers face.